thor-harsh/Project--Kubernetes-3/README.md

 # Project--Kubernetes-3

 <table>
   I made this project with three different pods and each have one container.
-First pod contains users-api second pod contains task-api and third pod contains auth-api. users-api is for registering the user which will communicate with auth-api which will validate the user and password and then will register the user. task-api is for adding task which can be added from outside the cluster i.e from the outside world.task-api communicates with auth-api and then add task.<br/>
+First pod contains users-api second pod contains task-api and third pod contains auth-api.<br/>
+  users-api is for registering the user which will communicate with auth-api which will validate the user and password and then will register the user. task-api is for adding task which can be added from outside the cluster i.e from the outside world.task-api communicates with auth-api and then add task.
-  They are connected in this order: a)users-api is connected to auth-api and users api is exposed to world using service but auth-api is not accessible outside the world.
+  They are connected in this order:<br/>
+  a)users-api is connected to auth-api and users api is exposed to world using service but auth-api is not accessible outside the world.
   <br/>
   b)task-api can communicate with auth-api and auth-api is also accessbile outside the world.